aqnguy30/Unity-Car-Dealer-App/README.md

 -----------------------------------
 Notes
 ---------------------------------------
-We could try to upload the Unity version that we built, but Github could not contain such a massive size, and it keeps crashing.
 This is the Xcode version which was converted from the Unity version.
+We could try to upload the Unity version that we built, but Github had some problems with containing such a massive size.

 ------------------------------
 Authors